AlexMilman/steamgifts-group-management-tool/README.md

 ### TODO
 * Create separate module to prepare HTML response from BL responses, that are to be returned by the service
+* Move preparation of response from SGMTBusinessLogic into HtmlResponseGenerationService
 * Add Whitelist data to giveaways
 * Check replacing the heaviest flow (UpdateAllGroups) with a lambda AWS process
 * Add handling large data quantities: Giveaways, Users, Games (separate into smaller chunks)